aks/thread_local_var_accessors/README.md

     tlv_set(name)      { |oldval| newval }
     tlv_set_once(name) { |oldval| newval }

 In all cases, the `name` can be a string or symbol, with or without a leading `@`.

+Ultimately, these methods are all doing these basic accesses of the corresponding instance variables:

+    @name1 ||= ThreadLocalVar.new
+    @name1.value = per_thread_value
+    ...
+    @name1.value # returns the per_thread_value

+If you prefer the style above, then you don't really need these accessor methods.

 ### Example Usage